 SaaS WMS is a type of warehouse management software that’s hosted in the cloud and maintained by a software company or third-party logistics provider.
 The vendor manages the servers, while giving retailers access through regular subscription fees.

 You can securely access the WMS from any computer via an internet connection and use it to keep track of warehouse and inventory activity at any time.

-With this type of WMS, retailers don’t have to worry about investing in expensive infrastructure or managing their own servers.
-This gives them flexibility and affordability, which are essential for growing businesses.
+With this type of WMS, retailers don’t have to worry about investing in expensive infrastructure or managing their own servers for greater flexibility and affordability.

 3 benefits of implementing SaaS WMS in your supply chain

-With flexibility and affordability on its side, there are a number of reasons why retailers might choose to implement a SaaS WMS solution into their ecommerce supply chain.
+With flexibility and affordability on its side, there are a number of reasons why retailers choose to implement a SaaS WMS solution into their ecommerce supply chain.
 Here are the three most common benefits.

 1. More scalable and flexible

-A SaaS WMS is the perfect solution as it requires minimal infrastructure and investment to start.
-Meanwhile, it can effectively scale to support increased order volumes of a growing business.
+A SaaS WMS is the ideal solution for many online brands as it requires minimal infrastructure and investment to start.

-With traditional warehouse management systems, you’d have to make an upfront lump sum payment.
+With traditional warehouse management systems, it’s not common to have to pay an upfront lump sum or onboarding payment.

-Additionally, you’d have to pay additional fees for customizations, upgrades, database management, and server licenses.
-As they’ve invested so much money in their WMS, many retailers may feel compelled to keep using the system even if they’re not 100% happy with it.
+Additionally, some vendors may require you to pay fees for customizations, upgrades, database management, and server licenses.
+As many retailers have invested a lot of money into their WMS, they may feel compelled to keep using the system even if they’re not 100% happy with it.